-You can configure how Cluster.addInstance() behaves, letting recovery operations proceed in the background or monitoring different levels of progress in MySQL Shell.
+Also in 8.0.17 and later, you can configure how Cluster.addInstance() behaves, letting recovery operations proceed in the background or monitoring different levels of progress in MySQL Shell.

 Depending on which option you choose to recover the instance from the cluster, you see different output in MySQL Shell.
 Suppose that you are adding the instance ic-2 to the cluster, and ic-1 is the seed or donor.